Walkerton Rail Trail

 Bruce County Rail Trail

 The Bruce County Rail Trail extends from Port Elgin to Bruce Power and from Port Elgin through the towns of Paisley, Walkerton and Mildmay to the Huron-Bruce line.
 This 80km trail consists of ballast stone and A gravel.
-The County of Bruce has resurfaced sections of the trail over the past few years and expect to have the entire trail upgraded with A gravel by 2025.
-The following sections have been completed so far: Concession 6-Port Elgin to Bruce Power and from Paisley to Walkerton.
-2021 re-surfacing improvements will include Walkerton to Mildmay.
+The County of Bruce has resurfaced the entire trail to A gravel.